Diabetes tests and checkups

 If you have eye problems because of diabetes, you will probably see your eye doctor more often.

-Your doctor should check the pulses in your feet and your reflexes at least once a year.
-Your doctor should also look for:
+Your provider should check the pulses in your feet and your reflexes at least once a year.
+Your provider should also look for:

 Hemoglobin A1C Tests